-After 19 May 2023, the coupon rate will be reset every three years to a percentage per annum equal to the sum (i) of the initial spreads of difference between nominal interest rate and initial benchmark interest rate, (ii) current period benchmark interest rate, and (iii) a margin of 300 base points.
-While any coupon interest payments are unpaid or deferred, the Group cannot pay dividends or reduce its registered capital.
+After 19 May 2023, the coupon rate will be reset every three years to a percentage per annum equal to the sum of (i) the initial spreads of difference between nominal interest rate and initial benchmark interest rate, (ii) current period benchmark interest rate, and (iii) a margin of 300 base points.
+While any coupon interest payments are unpaid or deferred, the Group cannot pay dividends (Except for handing in the state-owned capital proceeds required by relevant regulations of state-owned assets management)or reduce its registered capital.